Attack vectors

 The attack Vector shows up in the web app list.
 The container image is downloaded and started.
 Once the authentication between the Docker container and the BlackNoise web app is done, the Attack Vector is ready to use (ie. operational).
 This is shown by a green dot.
 It can now be used in an attack campaign.

-When an Attack Vector is not synchronized via NTP, the platform now calculates the Time offset against the reference clock (requires Attack Vector version 1.4.0).
+If the system clock of an Attack Vector is not synchronized, the platform now calculates the Time offset against the reference clock (requires Attack Vector version 1.4.0).
 This data is also provided within this details screen.